govau/content-guide/_numbers-measurements/numbers.md

 - 25 people went to the launch"
 %}

-Abbreviate million, billion and trillion in headings, tables and graphics.
+Abbreviate thousand, million, billion and trillion in headings, tables and graphics.

 {% include guide_example.liquid
   title = "abbreviating large numbers" content= "
-- 1m
+- 1k
-- 2bn
+- 2m
-- 3tn
+- 3bn
-"
-%}
+- 4tn " %}

 Use digits at the beginning of a line, bulleted item or sentence.